Incorperating Effective Functional Flows into R2R

 month flow_cfs description

-Jan 18500 Utalize remaining water for FP habitat
+Jan 18500 Utilize remaining water for FP habitat

-Feb 18500 Utalize remaining water for FP habitat
+Feb 18500 Utilize remaining water for FP habitat

-Mar 18500 Utalize remaining water for FP habitat
+Mar 18500 Utilize remaining water for FP habitat

-Apr 18500 Utalize remaining water for FP habitat
+Apr 18500 Utilize remaining water for FP habitat

 May 4500 Keep high for migratory survival (4,350 for mig surv ~20%)